autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Possible values: float `0.0`..`1.0` (default `0.9`)

 Estimated actual peaks are compared to find a similar number of "matching" peaks from which to compare maximum generation.
-By default this is intervals within `0.9 * peak` that are considered.
+By default this is intervals within 90% to 100% of peak.

 This option varies what is considered a similar interval from all modelled days.